TTUNEPH2025/GN/docs/Lupus.md

   * Not enough data on Voclosporin or Belimumab in pregnancy, recommend to avoid at this time
   * Teratogenic Cyclophosphamide and MPAA
   * All pregnant patients with LN should be started on low dose aspirin
-  * Women of Childbearing Age
+  * Women of childbearing age
-      - Recommend Pregnancy testing prior to initiation of treatments
+      - Recommend pregnancy testing prior to initiation of treatments
       - Recommend birth control prior to initiation of treatments
-      - Recommend Family Planning Education with patient --> Active flares resolved and transition to pregnancy safe maintance medication prior to withdrawal of birth control
+      - Recommend family planning education with patient --> active flares resolved and transition to pregnancy safe maintance medication prior to withdrawal of birth control
+      - Improved pregnancy outcomes in pregnancy when LN is in remission for at least 6 months before conception

 ## **Sources**
   * [KDIGO 2024 Lupus Guidelines](https://www.kidney-international.org/action/showPdf?pii=S0085-2538%2823%2900627-0)